Manage computer lists with Remote Desktop

 In Remote Desktop , choose File > New Smart List.

-You can also click Add at the bottom of the sidebar, and then choose New Smart List.
+You can also click the Add button at the bottom of the sidebar, and then choose New Smart List.

 Name the Smart List, then choose whether to match “any” or “all” criteria.

-Specify the criteria by using the pop-up menus and text fields, click Add to add criteria, then click OK.
+Specify the criteria by using the pop-up menus and text fields, click the Add button to add criteria, then click OK.

 Edit a Smart List